George McElroy (journalist): Journalism career

 This portrayal made McElroy the first black cast member of the club's annual "Gridiron Show".
-Picketers lined the streets and the cast members received death threats leading to Houston mayor Louie Welch provided police protection for McElroy for 72 hours.
+Picketers lined the streets and the cast members received death threats leading to Houston mayor Louie Welch providing police protection for McElroy for 72 hours.

 Also in 1960, thirteen students from Texas Southern, led by Eldrewey Stearns, held a sit-in at the counter at a Houston area Weingarten store in protest of segregation using a model laid out by experienced sit-in students at Fisk University.
 In planning how to attract press coverage for the sit-in, they contacted McElroy for input who committed to send a photographer from The Informer and advised on calling the police themselves.
 This tip proved to be instrumental in the protest.
 Over 100 people eventually participated in the protest which ended peacefully.
 The Houston television and printed press coverage dubbed the event as the "first sit-in west of the Mississippi."

 McElroy also served as the Texas correspondent for Jet Magazine and was elected as President of the Press Club of Houston.
 Throughout his career as a journalist, McElroy interviewed numerous persons of interest including Martin Luther King Jr., Fidel Castro, Muhammad Ali, George Foreman and six American presidents.

-In a 2000 interview, McElroy stressed the continued need for black press stressing that African Americans are closer to the issues concerning their own community and he credits black press for being first in bringing the effects of crack cocaine into the limelight long before it was deemed an issue in mainstream media.
+In a 2000 interview, McElroy stressed the continued need for black press, stressing that African Americans are closer to the issues concerning their own community.
+He also credited the black press for being first in bringing the effects of crack cocaine into the limelight, long before it was deemed an issue in mainstream media.

 We cover issues that the major dailies don't see or fail to see.
 We're closer to problems and concerns in our community.
 We see them first.